course-details-portlet

 Course content

-The course provides a comprehensive introduction to ecology, behaviour and evolution, including the relationship between the three disciplines, and how they together help us understand life on Earth.
-The course also addresses how knowledge of ecology, behaviour and evolution can help us handle today's environmental challenges, globally and in Norway.
+The course provides a comprehensive introduction to ecology, behaviour and evolution, the relationship between the three disciplines, and how they can help us handle today's environmental challenges, in Norway and globally.

 Learning outcome